dice-project/DICE-Deployment-Service/tests/README.md

 ```

 Then provide the context information as a set of environment properties.
 Use
-either the Jenkins' Environment variables in the Global properties section of
+the Jenkins' Environment variables in the Global properties section of
 `/jenkins/configure`.
 Note that all of the variables start with prefix `TEST_`
 that should make it clear what process they control.